tunroam/paper/intersection_proposal_report/140related.md

 , which *should not be taken as legal advice*
 -->
 [@effcopyright].
-Clients in our research only have VPN traffic, making the AP a mere
+Clients using our protocol are merely allowed to use VPN traffic, making the AP a mere
 [passive conduit](https://openwireless.org/myths-legal.html),
-unable to verify the traffic.
+unable to read the traffic.
 <!--
 thus like any other router on the internet the traffic passes.
 -->

 We need traffic prioritization to prevent "free riding" by neighbors [@freeridersfear].
-For our research we consider this subject as out of scope.
+For our research we consider this subject out of scope.

 For National Research and Educational Networks it was found that authentication via 802.1X